 Inspired by the above hard problems, we are planning to derive the theoretical bounds for three CS recovery models.
 Our methodology will be based on conic geometry.
 In the future, we will, respectively, explore the problems, including multiple measurement vectors (MMVs) without noise interferences model、single measurement vector (SMV) with noise interferences model、and MMVs with noise interferences model.
 These indicate that, according to our methodology, we can achieve the best recovery results by the given parameters in advance.
 Most importantly, we are able to close the gap between the theoretical bounds and practical results.

-Our representative results on compressive sensing are summarized as follows:
+So far, our current results on compressive sensing are summarized as follows.

-(1) We have proposed a sparse Fast Fourier Transform (sFFT) method that can be faster than MIT’s methods (also known as state-of-the-art) with better reconstructed results.
-The advantage also includes the easy selection of parameters and easy implementation for sFFT without needing to know sparsity of a signal.
+1. We have proposed a sparse Fast Fourier Transform (sFFT) method that can be faster than MIT''s methods (also known as state-of-the-art) with better reconstructed results.
+The advantage also includes the easy selection of parameters and easy implementation in sFFT without needing to know sparsity of a signal.

-(2) We have developed compressed sensing detector design for space shift keying for MIMO systems, compressed sensing-based clone identification method for sensor networks, and compressed sensing-based cooperative spectrum sensing for cognitive radio networks.
+3. We have developed compressed sensing detector design for space shift keying for MIMO systems, compressed sensing-based clone identification method for sensor networks, and compressed sensing-based cooperative spectrum sensing in cognitive radio networks.

 4. We have presented a distributed compressive video sensing (DCVS) method to simultaneously sensing and compressing videos.